 💛 Positive self talk

-Although the self is undoubtedly involved in building and maintaining self-esteem, these are not synonyms to self-esteem; rather, they are pieces to a whole.
+self is undoubtedly involved in building and maintaining self-esteem, these are not synonyms to self-esteem; rather, they are pieces to a whole.

 Nathaniel Branden was a giant in the psychology of self-esteem.
 He was a psychotherapist, specializing in its mechanics.

-In his book The Six Pillars of Self Esteem, Nathaniel describes self-esteem not as something we are born with or without, but rather:
+The Six Pillars of Self Esteem, Nathaniel describes self-esteem not as something we are born with or without, but rather:

 “…a fundamental human need.
 It’s impact requires neither our understanding nor our consent.
 It works its way within us with or without our knowledge.
 We are free to seek to grasp the dynamics of self esteem or to remain unconscious of them, but in the latter case we remain a mystery to ourselves and endure the consequences.”

 thing that ‘works its way within us’ whether we want it to or not?

 In essence, self-esteem is the event and the perpetual